Divy1211/AoE2DE_UGC_Guide/docs/general/resources/resources.md

 - ID: 520

-- Purpose: Gives gold generation on kills to certain `Elite Hoplite` units.
+- Purpose: Gives gold generation on kills to certain `Elite Hoplite` and probably other units.
 Similar to resource 550 and 551.

 - Default Values: